Romainmôtier Priory: Second expansion

 The early monastery fell into disrepair and was later rebuilt by Duke Chramnelenus.
-The rebuilt monastery was placed under the monastic rule of Saint Columbanus by 642 AD.
-In 649 AD, Saint Wandregisel, the future abbot of Fontenelle Abbey, visited Romainmôtier and found a thriving and diverse monastic life.
-The 5th-century church was enlarged, and later in the 7th century, a second church was built with a rectangular choir, being built on the south side of the first.
-Pope Stephen II visited the monastery in 753 AD whilst traveling for a meeting with Pepin the Short and, according to tradition, consecrated the churches of Saints Peter and Saint Paul.
+The rebuilt monastery was placed under the monastic rule of Saint Columbanus by 642.
+In 649, Saint Wandregisel, the future abbot of Fontenelle Abbey, visited Romainmôtier and found a thriving and diverse monastic life.
+The 5th-century church was enlarged, and, later in the 7th century, a second church was built with a rectangular choir, being built on the south side of the first.
+Pope Stephen II visited the monastery in 753 whilst traveling for a meeting with Pepin the Short and, according to tradition, consecrated the churches of Saints Peter and Saint Paul.

 In the 9th century, Romainmôtier saw another period of decline.
 Lay abbots took possession of the monastery.
-In 888 AD, the Guelph King Rudolf I of Burgundy gave the priory and its lands to his sister, Saint Adela (also referred to as Adelheid or Adelaide), the wife of the Duke of Burgundy, Richard II.
-On 14 June 928 AD, Adelaide gave the monastery and its lands to Cluny Abbey.
+In 888, the Guelph King Rudolf I of Burgundy gave the priory and its lands to his sister, Saint Adela (also referred to as Adelheid or Adelaide), the wife of the Duke of Burgundy, Richard II.
+On 14 June 928, Adelaide gave the monastery and its lands to Cluny Abbey.
 However, little changed for the monastery, as it remained a possession of the Burgundian royal family.
-During this period, the monastery was home to a community of Canons Regular, rather than monks.
-At a point between 966 AD and 990 AD, King Conrad of Burgundy, renounced all his rights and gave the monastery to Abbot Maiolus of Cluny.
+During this period, the monastery was home to a community of Canons Regular rather than monks.
+At a point between 966 and 990, King Conrad of Burgundy renounced all his rights and gave the monastery to Abbot Maiolus of Cluny.
 Under Cluny Abbey, Romainmôtier Priory experienced its third golden age.

 The medieval monastery

 Abbot Odilo of Cluny, who resided multiple times in Romainmôtier, had the present church built at the end of the 10th century.
 This church was modelled after the second church of Cluny Abbey (Cluny II).
-At the start of the 12th century, the church was modified by the construction of an ornate narthex, and later in the 13th century, with a gatehouse.
+At the start of the 12th century, the church was modified by the construction of an ornate narthex, and, later in the 13th century, with a gatehouse.
 The last modifications were made to the church in 1445.
 The monastery church of Romainmôtier is one of the most important examples of Cluniac Romanesque art in Switzerland.

 While Odilo had managed Romainmôtier himself, his successors remained at Cluny Abbey and were represented by a prior.
 Until the end of the 12th century, this office was only granted for a limited number of years, later becoming a lifetime appointment.
 In the 10th and 11th centuries, the monastery was fighting against aristocratic families of the region (Grandson, Salins) who were trying to expand their estates at the expense of the priory.
 These conflicts ended at the beginning of the 12th century.
 However, the pariage of 1181, in which Beatrix of Burgundy, the wife of Frederick Barbarossa, and the priory divided their rights, appears not to have been followed.
 Until the 14th century the priory was under Imperial protection.
 The lord of Les Clées exercised oversight on behalf of his feudal lords, particularly the Savoys.